-Based on the state of play of climate litigation on loss and damage described above a typology of cases can be derived.
+Based on the state of play of climate litigation on Loss & Damage described above a typology of cases can be derived.
 The typology is based on the nature of the plaintiff and defendant against whom the claim of compensation is being made.
 The typology is as follows:

-- a) Vulnerable State V Large Emitting State: Here a vulnerable state, mostly Small Island Developing States, are intending to approach the International Court of Justice and the International Tribunal for the Law of the Seas to hold large emitting states accountable for liability and compensation on loss and damage. - b) Sub-national unit V Fossil Fuel Major: These types of cases are largely seen in the United States where the sub-national unit like the state of New York pursues legal action against fossil fuel majors for compensation on loss and damage. - c) Citizen or civil society V State: In these instances, citizens who are victims of floods have approached the unit of the government responsible for flood prevention accountable for
+- a) Vulnerable State vs. Large Emitting State: Here a vulnerable state, mostly Small Island Developing States, are intending to approach the International Court of Justice and the International Tribunal for the Law of the Seas to hold large emitting states accountable for liability and compensation on Loss & Damage. - b) Sub-national unit vs. Fossil Fuel Major: These types of cases are largely seen in the United States where the sub-national unit like the state of New York pursues legal action against fossil fuel majors for compensation on Loss & Damage. - c) Citizen or civil society vs. State: In these instances, citizens who are victims of floods have approached the unit of the government responsible for flood prevention accountable for the payment of damages.
+In a one-off case, a non-profit organisation in France is approaching the courts to hold France accountable for its lack of climate action and ambition.
+In Germany, the Constitutional Court found in 2021 that the government's climate policy was insufficient and forced it to speed up the implementation of emissions reduction goals. - d) Vulnerable State vs. Fossil Fuel Major: The Philippines carbon majors case is an example of a vulnerable state holding corporations accountable for Loss & Damage as well as violation of human rights. - e) Affected Person in vulnerable state vs. Fossil Fuel Major: The Saúl vs. RWE21 case is an example where a victim in a vulnerable state like Peru was able to hold an energy company accountable for its emissions and impact on glacial melting.